Soft Dramatic: Soft and statuesque with a diva essence

 Have questions?
 Don’t agree?
 Feel free to leave a comment and we can discuss!

-I think this outfit works for the soft dramatic because it has the right styles lines- the soft wrap cardigan, the silk camisole that hugs your body, and a wrap skirt that not only keeps your vertical line strong but also has a waist tie for emphasis.
+I think this outfit works for the soft dramatic because it has the right styles lines- the soft wrap cardigan, the silk camisole that hugs your body, and a wrap skirt that not only keeps your vertical line strong but also has a waist tie for curve accomodation and “sweeping lines”.
 Now the shoes and bag may not be exactly what Kibbe recommends, but I think their style essence fits the glamorous and sophisticated style of the soft dramatic.

 While Kibbe might not want the soft dramatic to be “casual”, life often calls for some casual outfits and I think this one is perfect.
 The soft blouse with a boatneck cowl helps maintain that “T” silhouette and hugs the body appropriately.
 The jeans are flattering and the shoes (while flat) are angular enough.
 And the jewelry is bold, yet workable for the daytime.
 You get polished AND casual with this outfit.